big-thugga/web-dev-learning/README.md

     - Event handlers are passed as *props* to the *JSX element* based on the *event*.
 It can also just be defined inline (Can use anonymous functions)
       - Do not call the function, they must only be **passed** as a prop.
   - To remember things, components use **state**.
     - React provides a special function called **useState** that you can call from your component to let it “remember” things.
+(Can it have multiple concurrent states?)
     - const is used here in JS to block scope and change the value of a variable only with a specified function.